Alexander Nemolovsky: Biography

-Alexander was born in Gulsk (in modern day Zhytomyr Oblast, Ukraine) on August 30, 1876.
+Alexander was born in Gulsk (in modern-day Zhytomyr Oblast, Ukraine) on August 30, 1876.
 In 1901, Alexander graduated from Saint Petersburg Theological Academy and was ordained a celibate priest.
 In may the following year, he was sent on a mission to Catasauqua, Pennsylvania to aid a parish with financial difficulties.
 In 1905 he was transferred to Reading, Pennsylvania, and the next year to Jersey City, New Jersey.

 Life in America

 Alexander was consecrated as Bishop of Alaska in 1909 in order to serve as auxiliary bishop to Archbishop Tikhon of America.
 He was transferred to the newly created title of bishop of Winnipeg and Canada in 1916 - he was succeeded in Alaska by Philip Stavitsky.
 In Canada, Alexander faced the question of whether the Ukrainian immigrants should have their own administration apart from the Russian church body, but eventually ruled against it.
 A few years later, a Ukrainian diocese was established independent of the North American mission.

 Alexander was elected Bishop of America in 1919.
 His election was notable in that it was the first to be elected by both clergy and laity, setting the precedent in which all other Metropolitans of America have been elected through.
 Upon election, Bishop Alexander faced many challenges due to the aftermath of the Russian Revolution, and the financial situation of the Church's loss of funds from the Church of Russia.

 In 1919, in response to a dispute over ownership of a church in San Francisco, Alexander suggested remortgaging the church in order to prevent it being auctioned off to the local Serb population.
 Doing so would keep the name of the church priest on the deed as opposed to exclusively the parish, and thus the Archdiocese maintaining ownership over the land, and in order to defend the national heritage of the church.
 In a corresponding letter, Archbishop Alexander responded "to give [the church] to the Serbs is absolutely impossible.
 This would be a crime".

 Alexander has been criticized for his leadership of the church in the aftermath of the Russian Revolution.
 In order to help pay off the debt, Alexander would mortgage many of the local churches that were struggling.
 However, this only caused more debt and was unpopular with many traditionalist factions of the church.
-A local priest, Father John Kedrovsky, organized several members in the church and forced Alexander to resign, replacing him with close friend Metropolitan Platon Rozhdestvensky in June 20, 1922.
+A local priest, Father John Kedrovsky, organized several members in the church and forced Alexander to resign, replacing him with close friend Metropolitan Platon Rozhdestvensky on June 20, 1922.